sana-ccrc/PyEarthTools/docs/newuser.md

 # New Users Guide

 Welcome new user!
 This document will be continually updated based on new user experiences.
+The new users guide is largley conceptual, summarising the features and purpose of the PyEarthTools package.
+People seeking a more concrete set of steps to achieve an outcome should read the [New Project Guide](newproject.md) next.

 Table of Contents: